 The following is a summary of the material provisions of our partnership agreement.
 Our partnership agreement is included as an exhibit to the registration statement of which this prospectus constitutes a part.
 We will provide prospective investors with a copy of our partnership agreement upon request at no charge.
-Unless the context otherwise requires, in this "Description of our Partnership Agreement," references to "unitholders" include holders of our common and subordinated units only, and exclude holders of preferred units.
+Unless the context otherwise requires, in this "Description of our Partnership Agreement," references to "unitholders" include holders of our common and subordinated units only, and exclude holders of preferred units, and references to "units" include our common and subordinated units only, and exclude holders of preferred units.